bahrus/xtal-sip/README.md

 Dynamically &#34;water&#34; a custom element tag with the necessary dependencies to sprout the tag from an inert seedling to a thing of beauty.

-Backdrop: Dynamic imports are shipping in every modern browser, and the import maps proposal is gelling and is well polyfilled.
+Backdrop: Dynamic imports are (almost) shipping in every modern browser, and the import maps proposal is gelling and is [well polyfilled](https://github.com/guybedford/es-module-shims).

 **NB** If you are a bundle-phile, this component may not be right for you (depending on how the bundler treats dynamic parameters sent into dynamic imports).